 For the 10-15 percent of adults who suffer from chronic insomnia, and the other 25-35 percent of us who struggle with occasional sleep issues - finding the perfect podcasts to fall asleep to could be a solution!
 A way to recreate the soothing childhood experience of having someone read you a bedtime story, studies show audio stimulation acts as a great sleeping aid.
 We’re all aware of the consequences blue light has on our ability to properly nod off into slumber.
 And, hey, I’ll be the first to admit.
 From time to time, I’m still nevertheless tempted down the black hole of endless streaming.
 But swapping a late night binge session of VICE Munchies videos for a soothing podcast is an easy (and remarkably beneficial) way to eliminate the stimulating screen - without sacrificing the comfort of mindless entertainment.
 We all gotta unwind somehow!

 From great fiction to random pillow talk, real-life tales of life to guided meditations - there are hundreds of podcasts to help you sleep.
-And because we care about you getting some solid Zzzs, we’ve carefully curated this roundup of 7 stellar podcasts to fall asleep to so that you can do the downloading, instead of the digging.
+And because we care about you getting some solid Zzzs, we’ve carefully curated this roundup of 7 stellar bedtime podcasts to fall asleep to.

 1. Craig’s List